-We got some good feedback last week regarding our topic, How to Penetrate Large Accounts.
+We got some good feedback last week in our discussion about account penetration.
 In it, I provided a simple framework for using referrals to spread yourself throughout a large organization like a virus.

 This week, we’ll discuss three reasons why following this strategy and fully penetrating every large account you work with is not just a good idea, it should be a job requirement!